therealsegfault/supersonic/README.md

 ## what it's

-you hit notes. the camera goes a little crazy when you do it well. the world reacts to how you're playing. it's a rhythm game but i wanted every note hit to feel like a moment instead of just a keypress.
+you hit notes. the camera goes a little crazy when you do it well. the world reacts to how you're playing. it's a rhythm game but i wanted every note hit to feel like an anime battle instead of just a keypress.

 it's also a prequel to a bigger game i'm working on, but you don't need to know any of that to play it.